Powered by RND

 About Fun Kids Science Weekly

 Exploring the coolest and most incredible stuff in science, from way back when dinosaurs roamed the Earth to a future where humans live in space!
 The Fun Kids Science Weekly is hosted by Dan and is the perfect science podcast for kids and families everywhere.
 Each week, you'll find episodes from series like Deep Space High, Age of the Dinosaurs and Professor Hallux.
 There's also a special guest, top experts answering all your science questions and Dangerous Dan - something scientific that’s also a little bit deadly!
-You can listen to Dan on Fun Kids (weekdays from 1pm) on DAB Digital Radio across the UK, on the free Fun Kids app and online at funkidslive.com Plus, when you become a Fun Kids Podcasts Plus subscriber, you get this show – and 30 others! – ad-free and support the work Fun Kids does in bringing you high-quality, entertaining, and safe content for your family.
+You can listen to Dan on Fun Kids (weekdays from 1pm) on DAB Digital Radio across the UK, on the free Fun Kids app and online at funkidslive.com Plus, when you become a Fun Kids Podcasts Plus subscriber, you get access to hundreds of episodes of the Fun Kids Science Weekly, but able to listen ad-free and get new episodes early!
+It's out of this world!
+Not only that you'll get similar benefits on over 30 Fun Kids podcasts plus you'll be safe in the knowledge that you're supporting Fun Kids in bringing high-quality, entertaining, and safe content for your family.
 Find out more at FunKidsLive.com/plus

 Podcast website

-Listen to Fun Kids Science Weekly, DO NOT Open This Book Series by Andy Lee and many other podcasts from around the world with the radio.net app
+Listen to Fun Kids Science Weekly, Ready or Not and many other podcasts from around the world with the radio.net app

 Get the free radio.net app